-(b) Information relating to the design and structure of remuneration processes:
+(b) Information relating to the design and structure of remuneration processes.

-- The objectives of the Jamuna Bank's Remuneration Policy are: - ✓ Attracting, developing and retaining the talents. - ✓ To be one of the top paying Bank.

-Key features include :

-- ✓ Performance based Pay package. - ✓ Leave fair Allowance equal to one basic salary at the timer of his Annual Mandatory Leave. - ✓ Fixed Remuneration Component (All allowances other than Basic & House Rent) - ✓ Variable Remuneration Component (Basic Salary with House Rent Allowance)
+- The objectives of the Jamuna Bank's Remuneration Policy are: - ✓ Attracting, developing and retaining the talents - ✓ To be one of the top paying Bank - > Key features include : - ✓ Performance based Pay package. - ✓ Leave fair Allowance equal to one basic salary at the time of his Annual Mandatory Leave. - ✓ Fixed Remuneration Component (All allowances other than Basic & House Rent) - ✓ Variable Remuneration Component (Basic Salary with House Rent Allowance)

-- The remuneration committee reviews the remuneration policy on May 01, 2016.
-Introduced Performance based pay package for all type of employees of Jamuna Bank Ltd. - ➤ All types of remuneration (i.e. regular/contractual) are fixed by the relevant remuneration Committee.
+- > Salary revision is decided by the Managing Director & CEO with the approval of the Board of Directors based on: - a.
+Individual Performance - b.
+Market Movement - c.
+Market affordability - d.
+COLA (Cost of living adjustment) - All types of remuneration (i.e. regular/contractual) are fixed by the relevant remuneration Committee.
 Remuneration of all employees is based on their job grades.
-And there are no special criteria of remuneration for risk and compliance employees in Jamuna Bank Limited.

-(c) Description of the ways in which current and future risks are taken into account in the remuneration process.
+And there are no special criteria of remuneration for risk and compliance employees in Jamuna Bank Limited. - (c) Description of the ways in which current and future risks are taken into account in the remuneration process.